backslash127/backslash127.github.io/README.md

-hi!!! this is the github source repo thing for my fuckinnnnnnnhhh uhhhhhhhhmmmm my uhrmmmmmm whatsit called the my uhmmm my website yea
+hey! welcome to the github source for my personal website.

+feel free to take a look around and dig through my (probably) atrocious code.